dglazier/brufit/README.md

+# BruFit
-### RooFit based event based maximum likelihood fitting
+## A RooFit based event based maximum likelihood fitting package

 The purpose of this package is to add to the RooFit package to allow analysis of hadronic physics scattering reactions.